-I think we can all agree that salads are a cinch to make in the summer, but definitely take a little more effort during the winter months when fresh fruits and vegetables aren’t quite as flawless, and often bear an unreasonably high price tag.
-Fortunately, if you stick to eating what’s in season, some of the cold-weather produce available in the winter will work together to create sensational salads, even fruit ones, that are certain to liven up even the darkest days this month.
+I think we can all agree that salads are a cinch to make in the summer, but definitely take a little more effort during the winter months when fresh fruit and vegetables aren’t quite as flawless and often bear an unreasonably high price tag.
+Fortunately, if you stick to eating what’s in season, some cold-weather produce available in the winter will work together to create sensational salads, even fruit ones, that are certain to liven up even the darkest days this month.

 Winter Fruit Salad